benshimonz/V1/README.md

 ## Aggregate Entities

-An aggregate entity is a virtual entity that encapsulates one or more yellow and blue entities.
+An aggregate entity is a virtual concrete entity, that encapsulates several entities.
+It is defined by:

+* The entities it encapsulates: A set of
+ * Concrete (yellow) entities
+ * Entity types (blue) with optional constraints
+ * Entities (red) with constraints
+* A entity type name assigned to this aggregation

 Aggregate entities can be defined, and then used in queries.

 Here are some definition examples: